The Castle of Cagliostro: Production

 Castle of Cagliostro marked Miyazaki's debut as a theatrical movie director, but he also was a writer, a designer, and a storyboardist on the movie.

 The production for the film began in May 1979 with the writing of the story and storyboarding for the film.
 Miyazaki began by drawing a bird's eye view of the setting before creating the story to completion.
 After the first draft scenario was returned to Miyazaki without change, he began the storyboards.
 The story was divided into four parts, but after reaching the third part changes had to be made at the storyboard phase in order to not exceed the decided running time.
 Animation work began in July while the storyboards were only a quarter complete; Miyazaki had to complete them during the animation production.
 Production wrapped up at the end of November and the film's premiere on 15 December 1979 was a short seven and a half months from the project's undertaking, with only five months of production time.

 The film draws upon many sources of inspiration that were important in the production of the film.
 McCarthy writes that a research trip was not specifically undertaken for the film, but says Miyazaki's Heidi, Girl of the Alps sketchbooks were useful for the scenery.
 Miyazaki would cite Italian Mountain Cities and the Tiber Estuary from Kagoshima Publishing as influencing the production of the film.
 The film included elements that were seen in other Arsène Lupin works, including La Justice d'Arsène Lupin by Boileau-Narcejac, involving the discovery of a tremendous stash of forged franc notes with which World War I–era Germany had planned to destabilize the French economy.
 Maurice Leblanc's The Green-eyed Lady also featured a secret treasure hidden at the bottom of a lake.
 The design of mechanisms with secret tunnels in the clock tower, and the adventure plotted around beauty is inspired from Ghost Tower by Edogawa Ranpo.
-The castle is visually influenced by that of the original 1952 unfinished release of The Shepherdess and the Chimney Sweep.
+The castle is visually influenced by that of the original 1952 unfinished release of The King and the Mockingbird.
 Greenberg writes, "Cagliostro also borrowed many narrative and visual elements from Grimault's film: the basic plotline of disrupting the wedding of an evil tyrant and a beautiful innocent girl, the tyrant's luxuriously-decorated palace that is also full of traps, and a gang of henchmen serving the tyrant – both oversized goons and ninja-like assassins..."
 The staff added personal touches to the film, the most iconic being Lupin's car, the Fiat 500, was the car of head animator Yasuo Ōtsuka.
-Clarisse's car in the chase scene is a Citroen 2CV, which is Miyazaki's first car.
+Clarisse's car in the chase scene is a Citroën 2CV, which was Miyazaki's first car.